salesforce/offline-app-developer-starter-kit/docs/BarcodeScanner.md

 > **Note**
 > Only the prefetched records in briefcase can be searched when using this quick action in offline.

-8. In this starter kit example, we only allow EAN-13 barcodes.
-Since we are testing on an Android emulator, we should be able to see the option `EAN13`.
+8. Click the Scan Barcode button and you will expect to see the camera preview.

-9. Clicking on the EAN13 option will start to scan the barcode with the product code value as TestBarcodeValue for ean13.
-And since we have already added the product record within the Org, we should see the product information being displayed.
+9. Use the camera to scan an EAN-13 barcode, and upon scanning the barcode, you should expect to see the `Product` record.
 If the product isn’t found, then an error screen will be displayed.